TheresaLui/SelfHelpContent_v2/articles/microsoft.media/mediaservices-videoindexer-videos-index.md

 * The request URL length is limited to 6144 characters where the query string URL length is limited to 4096 characters .
 * The upload size with the byte array option is limited to 2GB.
 * The byte array option times out after 30 min.
-* The URL provided in the videoURL param needs to be encoded.
+* The URL provided in the "videoURL" parameter needs to be encoded.
 * Indexing Media Services assets has the same limitation as indexing from URL.
 * Video Indexer has a max duration limit of 4 hours for a single file.
 * The URL needs to be accessible (for example a public URL).
 If it is a private URL, the access token need to be provided in the request.